DIY Dog Shampoo Recipes

 Parabens, sulfates, petro-products and phthalates are considered bad for humans because of the damage they do within our bodies and to the surface of our skin over time.
 Dogs (and pets in general) are just as vulnerable to the harmful effects of these chemicals as us or any form of organic life for that matter.
 And where do we generally find these ingredients being used on a regular basis in such concentrated amounts?
 Our shampoo of course!

 So if you’re going to be spending your money on any miscellaneous products the next time you’re in a pet store or shopping online for your pets, I’d consider looking into chemical free shampoo that is void of any harmful toxins and save yourself the trouble, money, time and stress that going to vet will cause/cost you.
 I’ll also be discussing some of the holistic options available to pet owners, more specifically which ones to use and how to use them.

-The Importance of Using Chemical Free Dog Shampoo
+The Importance Of Using Chemical-Free Dog Shampoo Explained